 Japan Airlines is also a Qantas partner and oneworld member, meaning that you can use your Qantas Points to fly their fantastic Business Class product.
 They fly from both Sydney and Melbourne to Tokyo and the seat is one of the best in the world.

 The Apex Suite provides a lot of privacy and you’ll get tastier food (and most likely better customer service) than on Qantas.

 This redemption is slightly more expensive in points terms than flying Qantas.
 Whilst you have to fork out 6,000-8,000 more Qantas Points compared to flying on Qantas, you’ll save ~$90 in taxes on the way there and ~$50 on the return.
 Therefore, I would recommend trying to fly Japan Airlines rather than Qantas, especially departing Australia.

 If you’re using Asia Miles, you’ll be up for 50,000 from Sydney and 70,000 from Melbourne.
 Here is our dedicated guide to using points to fly Japan Airlines to Japan.

 Make sure you’re choosing the best lounge before your flight from both Australia and Japan—this guide will help you do so.

-If you don’t have enough points to fly Business Class, then you can fly Japan Airlines Premium Economy for 63,000 Qantas Points one-way.
+If you don’t have enough points to fly Business Class, then you can fly Japan Airlines Premium Economy for 63,000 Qantas Points one-way (jumping to 70,800 from 18 September 2019).
 (You cannot use Asia Miles for this redemption.)